DaKoolest/connect-4/README.md

 ## Overview

 This program runs connect 4 with visuals in your terminal.
 Allows for 2 players to play connect 4 in the same terminal, where input is sent to stdin and output is printed to stdout.
-Players can either be set to be a player that proivdes input in real time and a computer, that will automatically make moves.
-The game draws a traditonal connect 4 board and supports animated pieces falling.
+Players can either be set to be a player that provides input in real time or a computer that will automatically make moves.
+The game draws a traditional connect 4 board and supports animated pieces falling.

 ## Usage